funql/funql-dotnet/README.md

 ## Quick start

-To use FunQL .NET, you need two things: a queryable collection of data and a FunQL schema.
+To use FunQL .NET, you only need two things: a queryable collection of data and a FunQL schema.
 The schema serves as the main entry point for handling FunQL requests.
 It defines the configuration for fields, available functions like filtering and sorting, and features such as LINQ support.

+### 1. Install the FunQL package

-To get started, first add the [FunQL](https://www.nuget.org/packages/FunQL) package to your project by running the following command:
+FunQL .NET is available on [NuGet](https://www.nuget.org/profiles/funql).
+To get started, first add the [FunQL]( https://www.nuget.org/packages/FunQL) package to your project by running the following command:

 ```shell
 dotnet add package FunQL
 ```

+### 2. Define your data model and FunQL schema

 Next, define your data model and configure a FunQL schema that describes the structure of your data and which fields can be filtered and sorted: